aerplejn/my-dwm-settings/README.md

 ## Configuration

-- **Customizing dwm**:
+- **Custom Configuration**:
-  - Configuration is done by creating a custom `config.h` file and recompiling the source code.
-This allows you to tailor dwm to your preferences without altering the main codebase.
+  - Configuration of dwm is achieved by creating or editing a `config.h` file and then recompiling the source code.
+This allows for personalization of window management behaviors, keybindings, and more.